 - (8) If an enterprise suffers damage or faces disruption of supply due to a contingency, available management resources are also likely to be severely limited.
 In such a case, the management must carefully select critical operations which must be conducted on a priority basis because limited management resources, including personnel, articles and funds, should be concentrated on specific operations, and must determine which operations should be recovered and to what level.
-The selection of critical operations should be part of management strategy not only when a BCP is invoked but also in the medium and long term, and the management should be aware of this. - (9) The management must fully understand the necessity and advantages of BCM, continue efforts based on the recognition that effective BCM takes time, labor and cost to establish, and make proper decisions and exercise leadership throughout BCM.
+It is also necessary to consider a safe, secure and healthy work environment for employees and diverse working styles (e.g., staggered commuting, distributed work locations, shift work).
+The selection of critical operations should be part-of management strategy not only when a BCP is invoked but also in the medium and long term, and the management should be aware of this. - (9) The management must fully understand the necessity and advantages of BCM, continue efforts based on the recognition that effective BCM takes time, labor and cost to establish, and make proper decisions and exercise leadership throughout BCM.